4g/flashlight/README.rst

    :target: http://flashlight.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

 FlashLight is built to make model interpretation easy.
-FlashLight currently supports only PyTorch model visualization.
-Unlike other visualization tools, FlashLight exploits PyTorch's support for dynamic graph capability to show dynamic graph creation in the browser.
+Rather than just being a visualization tool we wanted to make a playground for researchers and developers to debug the neural network and playe around with the graph.
+FlashLight currently supports only PyTorch model visualization but we are tyring to make it compatible with GLUON and TensorFlow eager.

 Full Documentation is available in `readthedocs`_